15 November 2019

 An extraordinary meeting of the Steering Committee may be convened upon a request of 30% of the members.

-The Board consists of up to 40 member parties and member organisations35 members.
-To secure gender parity in the Board all parties and organisations are represented by a female and a male candidate may nominate a candidate.
+The Board consists of up to 40 member parties and member organisations.
+To secure gender parity in the Board all parties and organisations are represented by at least one female representative.
 Each party applying for a seat on the board must nominate two candidates, one female and one male, who may then become equal members of the board.
-The members of the Board are elected by the Steering Committee every three two years.
+The members of the Board are elected by the Steering Committee every three years.
 The Board represents the geographical plurality and diversity of the Progressive Alliance membership.
 All continents of the world are represented in the Board.
-In addition, we promote gender equality in our structures.

 Leaders of parties that have no representative on the Board have the right to attend Board meetings without voting rights.